Quickstart — Run one trial end-to-end in ~10 minutes

 Prerequisites

 The benchmark runs against a real TypeScript NX monorepo that must be cloneable locally.
-Set BENCH_REPO to the clone URL of that monorepo (your fork or the original) — scripts/env.sh reads it and derives BASE_REPO as the local prepared-clone path (runs/base-repo, runs/base-bugfix, runs/base-refactor depending on TASK). create-clones.sh provisions those base clones on first use; after that it copies them into per-trial working copies.
+Set BENCH_REPO to the clone URL of that monorepo (your fork or the original) — scripts/env.sh reads it and derives BASE_REPO as the local prepared-clone path (runs/base-feature, runs/base-bugfix, runs/base-refactor depending on TASK). create-clones.sh provisions those base clones on first use; after that it copies them into per-trial working copies.

 1. Clone and orient (~1 min)